-This concept of seeing and to be seen is a frequent thematic element of many of Basil’s paintings.
+The concept of seeing and to be seen is a frequent thematic element of many of Basil’s paintings.
 Predominantly focussing on self portraiture within various iterations of the domestic space, his compositions regularly include objects such as mirrors, water, glasses, mobile phones; all of which hold both literal and figurative connotations of reflections both of our physical selves and our perceived identity.
 There is a vulnerability within this, as Basil’s portrayal of his figures conveys a heightened sense of exposure, devoid of flattery and in an almost exaggerated unidealistic manner.
 Beyond this, the objects and mis-en-scene depicted in the compositions explore the banality of domestic environments, laptops, computer games, energy drinks and laundry equipment create the antithesis of a mythologized artistic studio context and instead transcend into an at times claustrophobic comment on the attachment to ones environment.

 Basil was the 2020 recipient of The Art Association for the Rhineland and Westphalia/ The Foundation for Art and Culture of the Stadtsparkasse Düsseldorf travel grant.